 LING 530.
 Introduction to Writing Systems.
 1 Credit.

-Introduction to the principles of designing and testing a writing system.
+Introduction to the principles of designing and testing a writing system for a spoken or signed language.
 Attention is given to linguistic, sociolinguistic, educational, psycholinguistic, political/ideological, production and implementation issues in orthographic development.
-Prerequisite or corequisite: Either a) prerequisite LING 470 and corequisite LING 451; or b) corequisites LING 520, LING 521 and LING 522.
+SS.

 LING 534.
 Historical Linguistics.
 3 Credits.